devDucks/astroarch/README.md

 - indi libs 2.0.1 **(all of them)**
 - indi drivers 2.0.1 **(all of them)**
 - most of the widefield indexes for plate solving
 - astromonitor (you never heard of it?
 Check it here https://github.com/MattBlack85/astro_monitor)
+- AstroDMx (a capture software like FireCapture)

 ### OS
 - Konsole (terminal)